ARCOs

 promote upstander responses to incidents of racism for staff and students.

-address complaints of racism involving students through approaches such as restorative practice which promote respectful behaviours.
+support teachers to address reports of racism involving students through approaches such as restorative practice which promote respectful behaviours

-manage complaints of racism made by students against other students in accordance with the Behaviour Code for Students and the school’s discipline and wellbeing procedures.
+manage reports of racism made by students against other students in accordance with the Student behaviour policy and the school's behaviour procedures

-support the complainant during the complaints handling process to increase the likelihood of a satisfactory outcome
+provide impartial support to the person making the report of racism during the process to increase the likelihood of a satisfactory outcome

 identify which datasets regarding racism should be collected